-Places to stay in Santa Cruz:
+Where to stay in Santa Cruz

 - Jodanga Backpackers – Perhaps the most popular backpacker hostel in Santa Cruz, the hostel provides free WIFI, breakfast, dorm rooms, communal kitchen and even a swimming pool!
 You’re guaranteed to make friends here at this party hostel.